zjruff/pycnet-audio/docs/index.rst

 	You can specify review criteria in two different ways.
 First, you can supply the path to a CSV file specifying criteria to use when generating the review file.
 The file provided must have a column called "Class" listing the codes of the classes that you want included and another column called "Threshold" listing the score threshold (a decimal value between 0 and 1) to use to define apparent detections for each class.
 Alternatively, you can supply a text string consisting of class codes (or groups of class codes) followed by the score threshold to use for each class or group of classes, e.g. ``"STOC_4Note 0.50 STOC_Series Strix_Whistle 0.75"`` (the string must be enclosed in quotes, since it includes spaces).

  ``-w`` (Worker processes)
 	Number of worker processes to use when generating spectrograms.
 By default, pycnet will use the number of logical CPU cores on your machine, as this is typically the fastest option.
 Specify a lower number if you want to reserve some CPU power for other tasks.
 Note that processing speed can be affected by other factors, e.g. the read and write speeds of the drives involved, so using more worker processes is not always faster.
+The value you provide must be a whole number and must be specified as a numeral, e.g. ``-w 8``.

  ``-k`` (sKip image check)
 	Instructs the program not to check whether spectrogram image files can be loaded before attempting to generate class scores.
 Skipping this step saves time, especially with larger datasets, but if the model encounters an image file that can't be loaded, the program will crash without saving any class scores to file.
 Unloadable image files can occur when the audio files are incomplete or corrupted.
 Of course, if a crash does occur, you can always run the operation again with this option omitted; the only real cost is time.
 This flag does not need to be paired with a value.